OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 ![An image that shows add-in commands on the ribbon, a task pane, and a dialog box in an Office document](../images/add-in-ui-elements.png)

-For more information about extending the Office UI, see [Design Office Add-ins](../design/add-in-design.md).
+For more information about extending the Office UI, see [Office UI elements for Office Add-ins](../design/interface-elements.md).

 ## Core development concepts